-This summer, the courts will be renovated by the Philadelphia Sixers and the City of Philadelphia, in partnership with Local Initiatives Support Corporation.
-This external investment is an opportunity to flip the script.
+In 2018, the Hartranft Community Basketball courts were renovated by the Philadelphia Sixers and the City of Philadelphia, in partnership with Local Initiatives Support Corporation.

-The Village and our neighbors are using this opportunity to re-ignite civic engagement around the courts through art, and to catalyze neighborhood-wide organizing efforts in the future.
+The Village and our neighbors decided to use this opportunity to re-ignite civic engagement around the courts through art, and to catalyze neighborhood-wide organizing efforts in the future.

-The result is “Home Court: The Hartranft Basketball Court Revival,” a 6,000 square foot exhibit in photography, audio, and community artifacts that explores the past, present and future of the courts.
-The exhibit is open to the community only from May 20 to June 28, and then will open to the public until July 18, and now lives permanently as an online exhibit here: homecourt.villagearts.org
+The result was “Home Court: The Hartranft Basketball Court Revival,” a 2,5000 square foot exhibit in photography, audio, and community artifacts that explores the past, present and future of the courts.
+The exhibit was open to the community only from May 20 to June 28 2018, open to the public until July 18, and now lives permanently as an online exhibit here: homecourt.villagearts.org

 To lead this process, we connected Philadelphia-based artists at the top of their game — photographer Shawn Theodore, composer Michael McDermott, and musical collective Ill Doots — with neighborhood leaders Diane Bridges and Reggie Johnson.
 They created the following approach: